life-itself/tao/operations/README.md

-# Guide to Finance and Operations at Life Itself
+# Finance and Operations Guide

 This guide has been prepared to help you, a member of the ops and finance team, to navigate common and recurring processes that you're responsible for, so that you can ensure that the ops team runs as a smoothly oiled machine, effective and efficient.

-### Objective of the Operations and Finance Team
+## Objective of the Operations and Finance Team

-##### _Objective_:
-To enable Life Itself and associated initiatives to operate efficiently and reliably, providing a high degree of integrity around payment, compliance, HR etc, as well as maintaining and making available key information (e.g. finances, metrics) to others.
+Objective: To enable Life Itself and associated initiatives to operate efficiently and reliably, providing a high degree of integrity around payment, compliance, HR etc, as well as maintaining and making available key information (e.g. finances, metrics) to others.

-_Way of being_: a smoothly oiled machine.
+Way of being: a smoothly oiled machine.
 Effective and Efficient.

-##### Key results:
+## Key results:

 - Being legally compliant
 - Providing management information efficiently and appropriately (e.g. timely, needed info)  e.g.
   - Are we P&L positive?